Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 Our captain's only worth two.

-And by the way, two million's easy.
+And by the way, $2 million is easy.

-We got that laying around in a tarp account.
+We got that laying around in a TARP account.

-All he wants two million dollars, and as an added bonus, we get our captain back.
+And as an added bonus, we get our captain back.

-So that's the latest, uh, the latest on this.
+So that's the latest on this.

-We have some sound bites coming up on this in just a second.
+We have some soundbites coming up on this in just a second.

 Their livelihood was being threatened.

-They were tired of waiting for government help, so business owners and residents on Hawaii's Kawaii Island pulled together and completed a four million dollar repair job for a state park for free.
+So business owners and residents on Hawaii's Kauai island pulled together and completed a $4 million repair job for a state park for free.

-The state park has been closed since severe flooding, destroyed an access road to the park and damaged facilities in December.
+The state park has been closed since severe flooding destroyed an access road to the park and damaged facilities in December.

 It probably wouldn't have been open next summer.